ninjaalex888/courses/csci5622/project/assign.md

 ======================

-By 23:55 on Dec 9th, have the person in your group whose last name is alphabetically first submit their project writeup in PDF format explaining what you did and what results you achieved on Moodle.
+By 23:55 on Dec 9th, have the person in your group whose last name is alphabetically first submit your project writeup in PDF format explaining what you did and what results you achieved on Moodle.
 This document should make it clear: